T h e C e n t r a l C o n c e p t s

 very real probability of intelligent design."
 The heavens declare the

 glory of God : the skies proclaim the work of his hands. " Psalm 19

 Creation demands a Creator.
-This natural law* states that something cannot
+This law of nature* states that something cannot

 come from nothing.
-Thus we should be confident, that a Creator exists, and
+Thus we can be confident, that a Creator exists, and the

-the Creator loves us.
-To create something so beautiful as life, is an act of love.
+Creator loves us, as to create something so magnificent as life, is an act of love.

 1 John 4 : 8 proclaims that " God is love ".
 Creation is proof of that love.